-The Low Tech segment circles move on the Perceptual Map at a speed of 0.7 units per year.
-The High Tech segment circles move at 1.0 units per year.
+Segment circles on the Perceptual Map move at speeds ranging from 0.7 to 1.3 units each year.
 You must plan to move your products (or retire them) as the simulation progresses.
 Generally, the longer the move on the Perceptual Map, the longer it takes the R&D Department to complete the project.